Matt Bissonette (musician)

 Matt Bissonette (born July 25, 1961) is an American bass player and vocalist.
 According to Guitar 9, an online musicianship magazine, he has played bass and other stringed instruments on at least 22 albums, with music styles ranging from jazz, jazz fusion, progressive metal and instrumental rock.
-Bissonette has played bass with performers such as David Lee Roth (1987–1992), Jeff Lynne and ELO (2001), Ringo Starr (2003–2005), and currently, Elton John (2012–present).
+Bissonette has played bass with performers such as David Lee Roth (1987–1992), Jeff Lynne and ELO (2001), Ringo Starr (2003–2005), Elton John (2012–2023).
 He is the brother of drummer Gregg Bissonette.

 Career

 Bissonette attended the University of North Texas's jazz music program.
 In the early- to mid-1980s, he toured and recorded with jazz trumpeter Maynard Ferguson.
 For part of his time in the Ferguson band, he played alongside his brother Gregg, which the brothers have done several times in their careers.